SAP-samples/teched2023-IN160/exercises/ex3/README.md

 27. Create a new HTTP Request by clicking on '+' sign
 <br>![](/exercises/ex3/images/insomnianewrequest.png)

-28. Change the Request method from 'GET' to 'POST' and Paste the URL copied in Step 24 in the URL box
+28. Change the Request method from 'GET' to 'POST' and paste the URL copied in Step 24 in the URL box
 <br>![](/exercises/ex3/images/insomnianewpostrequest.png)

 29. Set the payload.
 In the 'Body' tab, select JSON to add the JSON payload.